 The honor was started by the Fashion Center Business Improvement District and these are chosen by a group of fashion panelist each year since 2000 (The Vintage Traveler.Wordpress.com).

 I stopped at Zeppola Bakery at 499 Seventh Avenue for a quick snack.
 Everything looks so inviting from the fluffy doughnuts to the stuffed sandwiches.
 The bakery for all its visuals is on the expensive side and a small heart doughnut filled with raspberry jelly cost $3.95.
 Delicious but a little pricey.

 When arriving at the corner of West 39th Street and Seventh Avenue in front of the Chase Bank at 551 Seventh Avenue is the very iconic sculpture of the Needle Threading the Button that is part of the Welcome Booth on Seventh Avenue.

-The Button and Needle Sculpture is actually part of the information booth (NYPL.org)
+The Button and Needle Sculpture is actually part of the information booth (NYPL.org)-the old one

 According to the New York Public Library, the sculpture of the needle and button is actually part of the Fashion Center Information Kiosk that has been closed for a few years.
 The sculpture was designed by Pentagram Architectural Services in 1996 and was inspired by artist Claes Oldenburg’s sculptures.
 The district is currently looking into replacing this kiosk (New York Public Library Research Department).